Kylejj1996/Kylejj1996/README.md

 I'm a detail-oriented and passionate Computer Programming Technology student at Texas State Technical College with a strong foundation in C, C#, Java, and web development, I enjoy building intuitive user interfaces, solving logical challenges, and continuously learning new technologies.

-My background includes eight years of customer service and leadership experience, which sharpened my communication, adaptability, and ability to thrive under pressure—skills I now bring to every coding project and team collaboration.
+My background includes eight years of customer service and leadership experience, which sharpened my communication, adaptability, and ability to thrive under pressure—skills I now bring to every coding project.

 ---